The-Jay-Aher/DevOps/IAC/Terraform/README.md

 ## Terraform Graph

--   Terraform graph refers to a `visual representation of the dependency relationships` between resources defined in your Terraform configuration
+-   Terraform graph refers to a `visual representation of the dependency relationships` between resources defined in your Terraform configuration.
 -   Terraform graphs are a valuable tool for visualization and understanding the relationships between resources in your infrastructure with Terraform.
--   It can improve your overall workflow by aiding in planning, debugging, and managing complex infrastructure configurations
+-   It can improve your overall workflow by aiding in planning, debugging, and managing complex infrastructure configurations.

 ## Apply from Plan File

--   Terraform allows you to save a plan to a file
+-   Terraform allows you to save a plan to a file.
 -   Command - `terraform plan -out ec2.plan`

 -   You can run the `terraform apply` by referencing a plan file.
--   This ensures the infrastructure state remains exactly as shown in the plan to ensure consistency
+-   This ensures the infrastructure state remains exactly as shown in the plan to ensure consistency.
 -   Command - `terraform apply ec2.plan`

 **Exploring terraform plan file**

--   You can use the `terraform show` command to read the contents in detail
+-   You can use the `terraform show` command to read the contents in detail.
--   You can't read the file through file explorer, since it's a binary file
+-   You can't read the file through file explorer, since it's a binary file.

 **Use-Case of SAving Plan to a File**

--   Many organizations require documented proof of planned changes before implementation
+-   Many organizations require documented proof of planned changes before implementation.

 ## Terraform Output

--   The terraform output command is used to extract the value of an output variable from the state file
+-   The terraform output command is used to extract the value of an output variable from the state file.

 ## Terraform Settings

 -   We can use the provider block to define various aspects of the provider, like region, credentials and so on.
--   **Specific Version to run your code** - In a Terraform project, your code might require a specific set of versions to run
+-   **Specific Version to run your code** - In a Terraform project, your code might require a specific set of versions to run.
--   Terraform settings are used to configure project-specific Terraform behaviours, such as requiring a minimum Terraform version to apply your configuration.
+-   Terraform settings are used to configure project-specific Terraform behaviors, such as requiring a minimum Terraform version to apply your configuration.
--   Terraform settings are gathered together into `terraform blocks`
+-   Terraform settings are gathered together into `terraform blocks`.

 ### Use Case

 1. Specifying a required terraform version -
-    - If your code is compatible with specific versions of Terraform, you can use the `required_version` block to add your constraints
+    - If your code is compatible with specific versions of Terraform, you can use the `required_version` block to add your constraints.
 2. Specifying Provider Requirements -
     - The `required_providers` block can be used to specify all of the providers required by your terraform code.
 3. Flexibility in Settings block -